Saad-Naseer/Saad-Naseer/README.md

 Software Developer
 ------------------

 I have been working in robotics since 2013, developing expertise in hardware and software for robotic systems.
-Currently, I am focused on building a Media AI platform that enables users to control devices such as cameras, gimbals, sliders, pedestals, switchers, lights, and teleprompters—both autonomously and manually, in any combination.
+Currently, I am focused on building a Media AI platform that enables users to control devices such as cameras, gimbals, sliders, pedestals, switchers, lights, and teleprompters - both autonomously and manually, in any combination.
 This platform is designed to empower creators by seamlessly enhancing their content production.

 * 🌍  I'm based in köln
 * 🖥️  See my portfolio at [LinkedIn](http://www.linkedin.com/in/saad-naseer-2989b41a6/)